-This easy butter chicken recipe Indian style is my take on the classic chicken curry dish that is popular all over the world.
-With a rich creamy sauce and a fantastic blend of spices, this is one of the must-try easy family dinner recipes.
+Easy Butter Chicken Recipe, my take on the classic Indian chicken curry that is popular all over the world.
+With a rich and heavenly creamy sauce and a fantastic blend of spices, this dish is one of the must-try easy family dinner recipes.

 Still Romanian to the bones, I'm cautious not to add to much heat to my dishes, I really don't think I can handle spiciness too well.
 Maybe if I have spicy food for a while, I might get used to it a lot quicker, but I don't really eat spicy that often.